Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 [FB-Prophet](https://github.com/facebook/prophet) is one of the world's most used time series forecasting models.
 Its GitHub repository has more than 14 thousand stars, and more than a hundred repositories depend on it.
 However, in many scenarios, [FB-Prophet does not offer good performance in terms of time and accuracy.](https://analyticsindiamag.com/why-are-people-bashing-facebook-prophet/) This lacking performance suggests that the FB-Prophet's success can be explained mainly by its usability.
 For example, [adding exogenous and calendar variables is almost trivial.](https://facebook.github.io/prophet/docs/seasonality,_holiday_effects,_and_regressors.html)

-To contribute to the forecasting community, we created a FB-Prophet API adapter that lets you use Prophet's useful methods without accuracy and computational downsides.
+To contribute to the forecasting community, we created a _FB-Prophet API adapter_ that lets you use Prophet's useful methods without accuracy and computational downsides.
 Just import this AutoARIMAProphet adapter and replace the Prophet class to start using AutoARIMA in any of your existing pipelines.

 # Empirical validation

-To validate the AutoARIMAProphet adapter, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice).
+To validate the AutoARIMAProphet adapter, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice) and the Peyton Manning data set orriginaly used by FB.
 The pipeline automatically selects ARIMA's parameters with the AIC criterion and selects Prophet's parameters with time-series cross-validation.

 # Results